joburn5000/Shortest-Path/md files/Results.md

 and the goals we outlined at the beginning successfully.
 We managed to create 2 working algorithms that successfully found the shortest path between two nodes (cities) in a graph, and they both run quickly.
 We were able to communicate well with one another, and offered help to each other whenever it was needed.
-(Andrew add a little bit above about the basics of FW like i did with dijkstras)